 Do not power down or unplug the pellet grill or this process cannot happen.
 The fan will turn off automatically after about 5-10 minutes when it is done, and then you can turn off and unplug the grill.

-Yes, we know how tempting it is to just throw the cover back on and leave the unused pellets in the Traeger grill.
+We know how tempting it is to just throw the cover back on and leave the unused pellets in the Traeger grill.

 However, you will quickly find out how those pellets can absorb moisture and expand, rot, and even mold if left in there too long.

-And pellets, especially Traeger brand pellets, can get expensive pretty fast when you are throwing large batches away that have been ruined when left in the hopper.
+Pellets, especially Traeger brand pellets, can get expensive pretty fast when you are throwing large batches away that have been ruined when left in the hopper.

 So take the extra few minutes to transfer them out of the grill once the grill has cooled down.
 You’ll thank yourself later!